QuothingRaven/Discord-Price-Bot/README.md

 ## Prerequisites

-To run this bot, you need to have [Node.js](https://nodejs.org/en/) installed.
+To run this bot, you need to have pip installed.

+Inside you terminal run "pip install discord.py requests"

 ## Setup